John-R-Wallace-NOAA/PacFIN.Data.Extraction/Fishing Area Maps/README.md

      3,59A
      3,59A1

-Theses codes appear to be Crab Fishing Areas.
+The ordinal number before the comma is consistent with the Crab Fishing Areas.